Author Bio: Dr. Sanusi Umar MD is the author of this article.

 The mesh itself is usually made of polyester or nylon to create a thin layer that appears more natural, especially for the hairline region.

-In some hairpiece products, mesh is only used for the underside of the hairline portion.
+In some hairpiece products, the mesh is only used for the underside of the hairline portion.
 In others, the entire base is constructed of mesh.

 Hairpiece Systems With a Polymer Base